Special discounts on Standard & Premium Packages Starting from INR 2.9 Lacs (US$ 3,300)

 Frequently Asked Questions

-- How do I know if residential treatment is necessary?
+How do I know if residential treatment is necessary or if outpatient care is sufficient?

 Yes, many offer serene environments and solid therapeutic frameworks.
 However, quality varies, so it’s essential to research accreditation, staff credentials, and therapeutic depth.